crisisfighters/crisisfighters.org/content/what-else/how-we-recommend.md

 That’s not satisfactory for one the most relevant open questions for the climate movement.
 Luckily, some smart people are on it.
-### Business can have their impact assessed, reduced and certified today
-TODO

 ### Science to the Rescue
 Shouldn’t all our action be guided by identifying the most efficient levers?
 The [Potsdam Institute for Climate Impact](https://www.pik-potsdam.de) recently published the study [Social Tipping Points for Stabilizing Earth’s Climate before 2050](https://www.pnas.org/content/117/5/2354#T2).
 It is the first attempt at identifying areas where - within a few years - we can get to self-reinforcing developments that exponentially increase the impact of whatever effort we put in before.
 One example is to push solar and wind energy to the point that due to economies of scale they’re cheaper than fossil fuels for average use cases.